 When you are trying to determine your mobility needs, it’s useful to make honest assessments of your movements and abilities.
 Are you comfortable in the starting position?
 Are you comfortable in the end position?
 Can you move with control and stability throughout the movement?
 If not, try to ascertain what is limiting you.
 Instead of overthinking which muscles are tight, what needs to be strengthened and what needs to be stretched or mobilised, ask yourself what you are trying to accomplish during specific tasks or movements and how you can improve those positions.

 Use the Range of Motion you have.
 You may only have a few inches to work with at first, which is fine.
 The more you work on your mobility, the better it will get over time.
 Try to get comfortable in the positions you are trying to mobilise, don’t force it.
-Your body needs to know that this is a safe position to be in for it to become a natural movement, get your mind used to getting into it.
+Your body needs to know that this is a safe position to be in for it to become a natural movement, get your mind used to adopting that position.